goreleaser/goreleaser/www/docs/customization/nfpm.md

       - dst: /var/log/boo.log
         type: ghost

-      # You can user the packager field to add files that are unique to a specific packager
+      # You can use the packager field to add files that are unique to a specific packager
       - src: path/to/rpm/file.conf
         dst: /etc/file.conf
         type: "config|noreplace"